joseph-flinn/site/frontend/posts/e2m-st-suboptimization.md

 ---

 A Value Oasis in an organization is a _suboptimization_ of a team's values or goals in an organization.
-But the opposite side of the coin is the hierarchy forgetting that its _purpose_ is to help the subsystems do their jobs better.
+But the opposite side of the coin is the hierarchy forgetting that their _purpose_ is to help the subsystems do their jobs better.
 Having or using too much central control to set the goals for a subsystem causes the hierarchy to malfunction.

 From a Systems Theory perspective, there are two reasons why an organization is dysfunctional: 1) optimization of team goals over the organization goals, and 2) the hierarchy of the organization forgetting its original purpose to help the subsystems do their jobs better.
 Systems in the real world are messy, so it isn't either/or.
 It is a mixture of both.
-And in true Systems Theory fashion,\nis there a causation between both reasons?
+And in true Systems Theory fashion, is there a causation between both reasons?
 Are there feedback loops in the system?
 And if so, are they reinforcing or balancing feedback loops?
 How do we dampen the oscillations in a dysfunctional organization to converge to a sustainable long-term future instead of leading to a self-induced extinction?